 Scholarships for your accommodation costs.

 It is also worth bearing in mind that there are some scholarships available which either pay for your accommodation costs or a percentage towards the costs.
 Some of these are specific to a particular university and will require you to have accepted the university as your first choice in UCAS.
-Here are a couple which are more generic.
+There is also one offered by The Unite Foundation which is open to specific students at a wide range of universities.
+Check if yours is on the list.

 Unite Foundation Scholarships